 The glenoid labrum is a ring of cartilage which surrounds the socket of the shoulder joint.
-It acts to increase the depth of the socket and so stability of the shoulder joint.
+It acts to increase the depth of the socket and so the stability of the shoulder joint.
 The Bicep tendon attaches in part to the labrum and so when throwing, a strong contraction of the biceps causes a pull on the labrum which can result in a tear.
-Pain usually presents on the 'cocking' phase and the follow through phase, at the back of the shoulder.
+Pain usually presents on the 'cocking' phase and the follow-through phase, at the back of the shoulder.
 A torn labrum can place extra strain on the rotator cuff and result in another tear to one of these muscles.
 Find out more about labrum injuries.

 The muscles of the forearm which act to flex the wrist and fingers attach to the medial epicondyle on the inside of the elbow.
 Repetitive wrist flexion, pronation and gripping are all important features of throwing activities.
 With repetitive use, the common tendon of these muscles can become inflamed and painful at the point where it attaches to the bone.
-In severe cases the tendon may develop small tears, although it rarely ruptures completely.
+In severe cases, the tendon may develop small tears, although it rarely ruptures completely.
 Learn more about golfers or throwers elbow.

 Lower back pain

-most regular in fast bowlers due to the extension and rotation forces involved.
+Back injuries are most regular in fast bowlers due to the extension and rotation forces involved.
 The source of the pain may be a lumbar disc herniation, facet joint pain or muscular strains to name just a few common causes.
 Learn more about lower back pain.

-The hamstrings are the muscle group which form the back of the thigh.
+The hamstrings are the muscle group which forms the back of the thigh.
 They are commonly injured in sports involving sudden bursts of speed.
 When this happens the hamstrings must act eccentrically to decelerate the forward motion of the tibia (shin bone).
 It is at this point that the hamstrings are most commonly injured.
 Hamstring strains can be graded 1-3 as with all muscle strains.
 Grade 3 is a full rupture.
 Find out more about hamstring strains.